 Please note that due to security issues, foreign travelers are required to register upon arrival at the airport or at their accommodation.

 How Much Does it Cost to Stay on a Kashmiri Houseboat?

 There are hundreds of houseboats on Dal Lake — some are backpacker-friendly while some boast 5-star facilities.
 And they are priced accordingly.
 The rate could range anywhere from Rs 200 to Rs 6,000 per room per night, and for Rs 6,000 and above, you could also rent the whole houseboat.

 Of course, this will also mean that you will be at their mercy.
 You might get overcharged, or taken to a really crummy houseboat that couldn’t get any customer.
-Unfortunately, you can’t really shop around for the best houseboat on your own unless you swim.
+Unfortunately, you can’t really shop around for the best houseboat on your own unless you rent a boat.
+Or swim.

 Snowgoose Group of Houseboats

 The Snowgoose Group of Houseboats is in charge of several houseboats in the area.
 The manager, whom we had been communicating with prior to our arrival, wasn’t around during our visit, so instead, we were entertained by a man named Jaz.

 He took us to our houseboat, which was owned and manned by his father.
 It had four rooms (each one with an en-suite bathroom), a kitchen, and a living room.